zanellia/prometeo/docs/source/blas_api/blas_api.rst

-BLAS API
+BLAS/LAPACK API
 ====================================

-Below a description of prometeo's BLAS API can be found:
+Below a description of prometeo's BLAS/LAPACK API can be found:

 LEVEL 1 BLAS
 ############